Alex1100/google-interview-prep/js-inheritance/js-instantiation-patterns.md

 ```

-# ES6 `Classical`
+# Classical

-JavaScript classes, introduced in ECMAScript 2015, are primarily syntactical sugar over JavaScript’s existing prototype-based inheritance.
+JavaScript classes, introduced in ECMAScript 2015 (ES6), are primarily syntactical sugar over JavaScript’s existing prototype-based inheritance.
 The class syntax does not introduce a new object-oriented inheritance model to JavaScript.

 You instantiate it using `new Animal` instead of `Object.create(animal)` — this is the shorter and more idiomatic way.